Douglas-Carbonel/CARHUBMANAGER/replit.md

 ```
 Preferred communication style: Simple, everyday language.
 Working approach: Only perform requested tasks, ask permission for any intervention outside the specific scope.
+Mobile-first approach: Application is designed for mobile use - all changes and improvements must be responsive and optimized for mobile devices.
 ```